How to Add Alt Text to LinkedIn Images

 Conclusion

-Adding alt text to your LinkedIn images is a simple yet impactful way to ensure your content is accessible to everyone, including the millions of users who depend on screen readers.
+Adding alt text to your LinkedIn images is a small step that makes your content usable for more people, including users who depend on screen readers.

-Here’s a quick recap of how it works: You can add alt text through LinkedIn’s desktop site by clicking the ALT button and typing a concise description - ideally under 120 characters.
-Since you can’t edit alt text after posting, it’s important to double-check your description beforehand.
+Here's a quick recap of how it works: You can add alt text through LinkedIn's desktop site by clicking the ALT button and typing a concise description - ideally under 120 characters.
+You can also add it from mobile.
+Double-check your description before publishing, because platform editing behavior changes and it is easier to fix before the post goes out.
 Focus on capturing the key details of the image and making sure it complements the context of your post.

 Beyond alt text, LinkedIn offers other accessibility features that can help make your content more inclusive for all users.